nnellans/bash-guide/README.md

 last line for now
 token

-# method 3b: you can indent a Here Document for better readability
+# method 3b: using <<- instead of << lets you indent a Here Document for better readability
-# use <<- instead of <<
-# the body of text can be indented with tab characters only (not spaces)
+# only tab characters are supported, not spaces
 # be careful with how your text editor treats tabs vs. spaces
 command1 <<- token
     indented line of text